 - (1) Absence of the system for storage of waste at source. - (2) Lack of facilities where households, commercial establishments and institutions deposit the waste. - (3) Existence of open, unhygienic and inadequate communal waste storage facilities and inaccessibility due to long distances. - (4) Streets and public places treated as receptacles of waste by the public, growth of slums, defecations on the street by urban poor and indiscriminate disposal of infectious waste by nursing homes on the street. - (5) Loading of waste into open trucks manually. - (6) Land filling operations carried out without any environmental impact analysis, and - (7) Several areas particularly inhabited by the urban poor are either not served or are under served." - 2.
-Besides the above, the petitioner has also pointed out that in India well managed sanitary landfill for disposal and treatment of MSW do not exist.
-Raw garbage is dumped by the municipalities in low lying areas through which there is every likelihood of it percolating and contaminating the groundwater resources of the city and its environs.
+Besides the above, the applicant has also pointed out that in India well managed sanitary landfill for disposal and treatment of MSW do not exist.
+Raw garbage is dumped by the municipalities in low lying areas by which there is every likelihood of it percolating and contaminating the groundwater resources of the city and its environs.
 Most places do not have waste yard sites.

-Planning by the authorities is defective as the sites are not provided and maintained properly.
-The waste is hardly subjected to proper treatment.
-Slaughter house wastes are subjected to very little or no treatment and these pollute and eutrophicate water bodies and pose serious health risks including diseases such as malaria and filiariasis.
-There is no effective collection and disposal method for toxic hospital waste.
+Planning by the authorities is defective as the sites are not been provided and/or is maintained properly.
+The dumped waste including that of slaughter house waste is hardly subjected to proper treatment and these pollute and eutrophicate water bodies and pose serious health risks including outbreak of diseases such as malaria and filariasis.
+There is no effective collection and disposal method for toxic hospital waste as well.

-Various studies have been referred to by the applicant in support of her contentions and it is also averred that studies including National Commission on Urbanisation report states that the MSW instead of being just garbage, if properly handled and managed can be a profitable exercise for municipalities who privatise waste management.
-Garbage can yield revenue by way of compost and with proper management.
+Various studies have been referred to by the applicant in support of her contentions and it is also averred that studies including National Commission on Urbanisation report states that the MSW instead of treating just as garbage, if properly handled and managed can be a profitable exercise for municipalities if waste management is privatised.
+Garbage can yield revenue by way of composting with proper management.
 The CPCB published a report on 19th July, 1994 on good management practices of MSW.
 The solid waste management is an integral part of the environmental management not only of the city but of the country as a whole.
-Right of the citizens to clean and healthful environment guaranteed under Article 21 of the Constitution of India embraces the right to clean and well maintained city, streets, highways and environs.
-The Supreme Court of India years back in the case of Municipal Council, Ratlam vs. Vardhichand, AIR 1980 SC 1622 had held that it is not open for the municipalities to plead a lack of funds.
-Indeed, a responsible Municipal Council constituted for precise purpose of preserving public health and providing better facilities cannot run away from its principal duty by pleading financial inability.
-In the light of these facts, the applicant prayed before the Supreme Court of India, inter-alia, but primarily the following reliefs:
+Right of the citizens to clean and healthy environment guaranteed under Article 21 of the Constitution of India embraces the right to clean and well maintained city, streets, highways and environs.
+The Hon'ble Supreme Court of India years back in the case of Municipal Council, Ratlam vs. Vardhichand, AIR 1980 SC 1622 had held that it is not open for the municipalities to plead a lack of funds as a defence for not carrying out its duties.
+Indeed, a responsible Municipal Council constituted for precise purpose for preserving public health and providing better facilities cannot run away from its principal duty by pleading financial inability.
+In the light of these facts, the applicant prayed before the Hon'ble Supreme Court of India, inter-alia, but primarily the following reliefs: